+You can play smart and ask everyone to bring a plate for an easy-peasy potluck.
 But if you love cooking for others, here are some ideas for a fabulous feast, all showcasing local produce and autumnal flavours.
-(And there’s a cheat’s suggestion, too.)
+If the idea of having a crowd over fills you with dread, head straight to our last suggestion.
+We’re all about Easter joy.

 Run hot or cold